jhollist/nsink/paper.md

 nsink: An R package for flow path nitrogen removal estimation
 ================
-2021-10-22
+2021-11-22

 # Summary

 The `nsink` package estimates cumulative nitrogen (N) removal along a specified flow path and is based on methodologies outlined in Kellogg et al. (2010).
-For a user-specified watershed, `nsink` downloads all required datasets from public datasets in the United States, prepares data for use, summarizes N removal along a flow path and creates several static watershed maps.
+For a user-specified watershed (i.e. hydrologic unit code (HUC), `nsink` downloads all required datasets from public datasets in the United States, prepares data for use, summarizes N removal along a flow path and creates several static HUC maps.
 The results of an `nsink` analysis may be exported to standard geospatial files for use in other applications.

 # Statement of need

-Excess N delivery via surface water to downstream aquatic resources contributes to impaired water quality and leads to several ecosystem impacts including harmful algal blooms (HABs) and hypoxia (Rabalais, Turner, and Scavia 2002).
+Excess N delivery via surface water to downstream aquatic resources contributes to impaired water quality and impacts ecosystem services including harmful algal blooms (HABs) and hypoxia (Rabalais, Turner, and Scavia 2002).
 Identifying landscape N sinks (i.e., areas where N is effectively removed from the aquatic system) and analyzing N delivery at the watershed scale is helpful to watershed managers, land use planners and conservation organizations.
 The theoretical underpinnings for identifying N sinks rely on decades of research and are explained in Kellogg et al. (2010).

-The first implementation of this approach was done case-by-case.
-Data acquisition and manipulation were mostly manual and took weeks to months to complete for a single watershed.
+Prior N-sink implementations were done case-by-case.
+Data acquisition and manipulation were mostly manual and took weeks to months to complete for a single 12-digit HUC.
 The effort required for the analysis limited it’s application as scaling beyond a few pilot studies was not feasible.
-The goal of `nsink` was to address this limitation and provide an open source solution that could be run on a single small watershed in minutes to hours with minimal manual input.
+The goal of `nsink` was to address this limitation and provide an open source solution that could be run on a single small watershed (e.g. 12-digit HUC) in minutes to hours with minimal manual input.

 # The `nsink` package